Want to support CHYOA?

 That being said though, the reason why these creatures are so closely associated with Scotland is cause the Scottish coast is where you'll find the highest concentration of them.

-After hatching, juvenile Nessies will remain in the Loch for about the first 2 years of their lives until they're large enough to where they don't have to worry about other predators like whales and sharks as much.
+Once entering the firth, they will remain for another 2-3 weeks, avoiding predators like the Bottlenose dolphin, until they're finally large & mature enough to where they can venture out into both the North and Mediterranean Seas, where they don't have to worry about much larger ocean predators like whales and sharks as much.
 They're still pretty low on the food chain, but at least in their adult form they have a greater chance at defending themselves and occasionally performing a successful retaliation.

 Please log in to view the image